somagnetic/site/_posts/2017-01-01-privacy-policy.md

-So Magnetic LLC reserves the right to update and/or change the terms of our privacy policy, and as such we will post those change to our website homepage at [https://compassofdesign.com,](https://compassofdesign.com,) so that our users and/or visitors are always aware of the type of information we collect, how it will be used, and under what circumstances, if any, we may disclose such information.
+So Magnetic LLC reserves the right to update and/or change the terms of our privacy policy, and as such we will post those change to our website homepage at [https://somagnetic.com](https://somagnetic.com) and/or visitors are always aware of the type of information we collect, how it will be used, and under what circumstances, if any, we may disclose such information.
 If at any point in time So Magnetic LLC decides to make use of any personally identifiable information on file, in a manner vastly different from